GATlab: Modeling and Programming with Generalized Algebraic Theories: Implementation of GATlab

 A context is then an ordered list of scopes.
 When a symbol is parsed within a context, we produce an identifier with a scope tag that refers to the latest scope within that context that has a binding named with that symbol.
 However, when later on we want to find the binding associated with an identifier, we look through the context for a scope with a matching scope tag, rather than simply taking the first binding with the right name.
 The scope mechanism ensures that substitution is \emph{hygenic}: when a variable is substituted into a new expression, in a new environment, it will never accidentally refer to something it was not intended to refer to.

-While this seems like a relatively minor detail, it was not trivial to settle on this approach to scoping, and so we hope that reporting the details of this scope solution may help language designers in the future.
+While implementing lexical scopes might seem a minor detail, it was not trivial to settle on this approach to scoping, and so we hope that reporting the details of this solution will help designers of typed computer algebra systems in the future.
+Using a combination of UUID-based scope identifiers and consecutive-integer indexing is more ergonomic than pure deBruijn indexing because reindexing happens less frequently.
+More importantly, it is also better at detecting programmer errors.
+In a computer algebra system, we are frequently moving syntax trees around, so it may happen that we forget to bring the corresponding scope along; having variables reference their scope by UUIDs is an easy way to detect this kind of error.